 Our phone line is currently not staffed, therefore if you have a general enquiry please refer to the relevant page on the licensing section of our website.
 If you have a query which you can’t find the answer to online then email [email protected].
+We will aim to respond to all email queries within 5 working days.
 As our offices are currently closed please don’t send us any mail, instead, email all correspondence.

 Following Government advice we are putting in place measures which will allow us to continue running the SEMS whilst protecting clients and staff.
 We will not be arranging any face to face visits but we can provide advice over the phone and by e-mail.

 Contact: your usual Area contact if you have further queries.
 Further information is available on our managing geese webpages.
 Lead contact – Rae McKenzie, telephone 01313 144155.